sunguchuan/Insight-Data-Sharing/solidity or vyper in Ganache/readme.md

 ```
 python3 guchuan_share.py <address>
 ```
-You can check in ./Hiring Manager that the file is downloaded and pops out!
+You can check in `./Hiring Manager` that the file is downloaded and pops out!
 ## Change to vyper contract
-You may test the smart contract implemented by vyper by compiling fileshare.vy and replace the output json files in ./Guchuan and ./Hiring Manager.
+You may test the smart contract implemented by vyper by compiling fileshare.vy and replace the output json files in `./Guchuan` and `./Hiring Manager`.
 A suggested compiler is [Truffle](https://github.com/trufflesuite/truffle)